Recycle These 20 Items Before Moving

 Plastic Grocery Bags

+Make sure to recycle all paper before moving.
 When going through your paper clutter, set aside all important documents.
 Put these in their own separate folder to keep them safe while moving.
 For the rest of your documents, take the time to shred them.
 Contact your local animal shelter, as many use shredded paper as an economical way to provide bedding for their animals.

 If you are getting rid of silverware, you can donate it to your local thrift store.
 They often group together donations and sell them in sets, which is great for people just starting off who don’t care about matching silverware.

 Socks are the most needed, yet least donated items in homeless shelters.
 If your socks are in good condition, consider donating them to a local shelter.
 If they are not in good condition, use them as cleaning rags or bring them to a textile recycling drop-off location.
+Any clothing items are eligible for drop-off and should be recycled before moving if they are not in good enough condition to donate.

 As you are packing and decluttering, set aside toys your child no longer plays with or has outgrown.
 If you have friends with children, see if they would like the toys.
 Otherwise, consider selling them on Facebook Marketplace or donating them to children who could use them.
 If you’re looking to declutter your child’s toys even further, try the toy rotation method.
+Toys are a very easy item to recycle before moving because there are so many people who would love to receive a used toy!

+Of this list, which items did you recycle before moving?
 For more tips on packing and enjoying your home, sign up for our once-monthly blog newsletter.